-Persons with moderate illness with or without fever should preferably be immunised after symptoms have resolved.
+• Persons with moderate illness with or without fever should preferably be immunised after symptoms have resolved.

-7.1.7 Influenza vaccine dosage and administration
+7.1.4 Influenza vaccine dosage and administration

 Influenza vaccine should be given sufficiently early to provide protection for the coming winter.
 A protective antibody response takes about 2 weeks to develop.
 The best time to vaccinate is before the influenza season starts, but getting it later will still protect during the rest of the season.
 Since influenza can circulate in the community outside the normal influenza season, it is never too late to vaccinate.
 Vaccination should continue to be offered as long as influenza viruses are circulating and a valid vaccine (before expiration date) is available.
+To avoid missed opportunities for vaccination, healthcare providers should offer vaccination during routine health care visits and hospitalisations, especially for patients at risk of severe influenza and its complications.
+Healthcare providers should offer vaccinated persons who have already become ill with influenza during the season because the vaccine might protect them against other circulating influenza viruses.